Your Cart

 Henry Vinicio Valerio Madriz

 Born in Atenas, Costa Rica, 1969, Henry Vinicio Valerio Madriz is a teacher -English Teaching and Linguistics and Literature.
-He is a photography lover and has published poems, short stories, and photographs, both online and print (in the USA, Canada, UK, India, Philippines, Pakistan, Germany, Palestine, Israel, and Nigeria).
-Shortlisted in Voice of Peace: 1st Intercontinental Poetry And Short Story Anthology 2021 by The League of Poets.
+Photography lover.
+He has published poems, short stories, and photographs, both online and print (in the USA, Canada, UK, India, Philippines, Pakistan, Germany, Palestine, Israel, and Nigeria).
+Shortlisted in Voice of Peace: 1st Intercontinental Poetry And Short Story Anthology 2021, The League of Poets.
 He got an ‘Honourable Mention’ in Dark Poets Prize II, 2024.
-He is the winner of the Literary Cocktail Magazine Enticing Shutterbug Award 2024 for photography.
-He is also the winner of The LoveQuest: A Celebration of Love 2025 poetry competition, under The Wordsmith Magazine, Pakistan.
-You can find more information at https://www.facebook.com/henry.valerio.58/
+He is the Winner of the Literary Cocktail Magazine Enticing Shutterbug Award 2024 for photography.
+He is the Winner of The LoveQuest: A Celebration of Love 2025 poetry competition, under The Wordsmith Magazine, Pakistan.
+He became Finalist in the Lumen Art Gallery November 2025 FLOWERS Photography Competition.